‘GoT Season 7 Finale: Will It Leak Too? A Recap Of Everything You Need To Know Before Episode 7 Comes

 — HBO PR (@HBOPR) August 16, 2017

-On top of that, Kit Harington, who plays Jon Snow, also revealed that next week’s GoT Season 7 finale will be the show’s longest episode yet with more than 80 minutes-worth of airtime.
+On top of that, Kit Harington, who plays Jon Snow, also revealed that next week’s GoT Season 7 finale will be the show’s longest episode yet with more than 80 minutes worth of airtime.

 “Gorgeous beasts.”